pallets/flask/docs/patterns/distribute.rst

 Declaring Dependencies
 ----------------------

-Dependencies are declared in the `install_requires` parameter as list.
+Dependencies are declared in the `install_requires` parameter as a list.
 Each item in that list is the name of a package that should be pulled from PyPI on installation.
 By default it will always use the most recent version, but you can also provide minimum and maximum version